Next diarist

 BIOGRAPHICAL SUMMARY

 Beatrix Potter was born in London, the only daughter of a wealthy landlord.
 She was educated at home, and spent much time painting, using specimens from the nearby Natural History Museum.
 She also spent time in the Lake District, where the family went for the summer holidays.
 She kept rabbits and other animals as pets.
 Her parents entertained many guests, including Hardwicke Rawnsley who was to become one of the founders of the National Trust.
 From the age of fifteen until her early 30s she wrote a detailed record of her life in a secret code.
 Rawnsley encouraged her drawings, and another friend, Frederick Warne, published 'The Tale of Peter Rabbit', a book which came about because of the illustrated letters she had been sending to a sick child.
-Other books - now famous around the world - followed, as did her engagement to Warne.
-However Warne died tragically, and Potter then remained single until 1913, when she married William Heelis, a solicitor in Hawkshead.
+Other books - now famous around the world - followed, as did her engagement to Warne’s son, Norman.
+However Norman died tragically, and Potter then remained single until 1913, when she married William Heelis, a solicitor in Hawkshead.
 Together, they ran a farm in the Lake District, which, with the help of inheritance from Beatrix's father, they were able to enlarge over the course of three decades.
 In her will she left 14 farms and 4,000 acres to the National Trust, together with some celebrated flocks of Herdwick sheep.
 The code in her youthful diaries remained undeciphered until the 1950s.

 A biography link